hazelcast/hazelcast-jet/site/docs/tutorials/cdc-join.md

 ## 6. Package

-Now that we have all the pieces, we need to submit it to Jet for execution.
-Since Jet runs on our machine as a standalone cluster in a standalone process we need to give it all the code that we have written.
+Now that we have defined all the pieces, we need to submit the pipeline to Jet for execution.
+Since Jet runs on our machine as a standalone cluster in a standalone process we need to make it aware of all the code that we have written.

 For this reason we create a jar containing everything we need.
 All we need to do is to run the build command: